-As a life sciences company, your intellectual property is your most valuable asset—it’s what propels your growth, drives your success and sets you apart from competitors.
+As a life sciences company, your intellectual property (IP) is your most valuable asset—it’s what propels your growth, drives your success and sets you apart from competitors.
 But it may also be your most vulnerable asset.

 How you commercialize your innovation and gain compliance is crucial for the success of your business.
 As competitors constantly work to capture your share of the market, it is imperative that your IP is protected to maximize its value.
 Our business-first perspective makes us uniquely equipped to help our clients build formidable IP portfolios, maximize their value and enforce or defend them in litigation.

 We provide the full array of services to protect and leverage your IP assets: